nautobot/nautobot/nautobot/docs/development/core/model-checklist.md

 - Add a `DynamicModelChoiceField(required=False, ...)` to `<ModelA>BulkEditForm`
 - Add `select_related` to API `<ModelA>ViewSet.queryset`
 - Add `select_related` to UI `<ModelA>UIViewSet.queryset`
+- Validate that the reverse relation is accessible through GraphQL on ModelB.
 - _optional_ Add [`has_<related_name>` `RelatedMembershipBooleanFilter` filter](best-practices.md#filter-naming-and-definition) to `<ModelB>FilterSet`
 - _optional_ Add `annotate(<model_a>_count=count_related(ModelA,...)` to `<ModelB>ViewSet.queryset`
     - Add `<model_a>_count` field to `<ModelB>Serializer`